 Command Meaning BEAUT[IFY] File Object Beautifies the specified file or database object, using the current rules or the rules specified with the SET BEAUTIFIERRULES command.
+You can use wildcard characters for the file specification to process multiple files.
 BROWSE Object Select the Object in the Object Browser CD [Directory] Change the current directory.
 The directory can include the drive specification.
 If the directory parameter is omitted, the CD command will show the current directory.
 DIR [Path] [Parameters] List the directory contents as specified by the Path parameter.
 If the path is omitted the current directory will be listed.
 The same parameters can be used as for the DIR command of the Windows Command Prompt.
-EDIT Object Opens an editable window with the object's definition EDITD[ATA] Table View Opens a SQL Window for the table or view with an editable result set EXPORT[DATA] Table Opens the Export Tool for the specified table INFO Displays information about the connection PROP[ERTIES] Object Displays a Property Window for the specified object QUERY[DATA] Table View Opens a SQL Window for the table or view with a read-only result set REC[OMPILE] Object Recompiles the object RUNTEST[SET] TestSetFile [LogFile] Runs the specified Test Set File in the Test Manager and logs the result in the Log File.
+EDIT Object Opens an editable window with the object's definition EDITD[ATA] Table View Opens a SQL Window for the table or view with an editable result set EXPORT Parameters Exports table data (see chapter 8.4) or object definitions (see chapter 8.5).
+INFO Displays information about the connection PROP[ERTIES] Object Displays a Property Window for the specified object

+QUERY[DATA] Table View Opens a SQL Window for the table or view with a read-only result set REC[OMPILE] Object Recompiles the object RUNTEST[SET] TestSetFile [LogFile] Runs the specified Test Set File in the Test Manager and logs the result in the Log File.
 SET BEAUT[IFIERRULES] [File] Temporarily use the beautifier rules from the specified file.
 This can be used with the BEAUTIFY command.
 SET COL[WIDTH] [Width] Determines the maximum column width in a result set.
 If Width $= 0$, the width is unlimited.
-The default is 80 .
+The default is 80.
 SET ENVVAR [Name=Value ON OFF] Set environment variable value.
 The SET ENVVAR ON command will enable environment variable substitution for subsequent commands when specifying %VAR%.
 This is the default setting.
 The SET ENVVAR OFF command will disable environment variable substitution.
 Executing the command without any parameters will display the environment variable substitution status.
 SET EXEC[PAUSE] [ON OFF] Pauses execution at the next command (ON), or continues normally with the next command (OFF).
 SHOW CONN[ECTION] Shows information about all PL/SQL Developer connections.
 SHOW ENVVAR [Name] Show the value of the given environment variable.
 If the variable name is omitted, all environment variables will be listed.
 SQLPLUS Invokes SQLPlus with the current file.
 TEST ProgramUnit Opens a Test Window with a standard Test Script for the specified program unit VIEW Object Opens a read-only window with the object's definition ZIP Archive [File Directory] Adds the given file or directory to the zip archive.
 If the file or directory parameter is omitted, the contents of the zip archive are displayed.